OpenImagingLab/DualDn/INSTALL.md

    Below, I've also provided some helpful tips:

-   - We test our code with ExifTool version of 12.84, which means the latest version bigger than 12.84 should work fine too.
+   - We have tested our code with ExifTool version 12.84, so any version newer than 12.84 should work as well.
    - You can verify if ExifTool is correctly installed by running the following command:
       ```
       exiftool -ver